 - Use Inventory to prevent overselling.

 Some events have limited space so controlling the number of attendees is important.
-Inventory allows for setting the maximum number available.
+Inventory allows for setting the maximum number of tickets or seats available.

 Be sure to establish and follow rules for using registrants’ email addresses.
 For example, add a Description Text item with the text: “We take your privacy seriously.
 We promise to never sell or give away your email address.”